 is the only professionally sponsored group that warns

-aspiring writers about the numerous scam agents and publishers
+aspiring writers about scam agents and fraudulent publishers

-that infest the internet these days.
+that infest the internet.
 Crispin and Strauss have assisted

-law enforcement in bringing several infamous
+law enforcement in bringing several of these con artists

-Ms. Crispin has not confined herself to writing media-related
+Ms. Crispin didn’t confine herself to writing media-related

 fiction.
-Half her work is in her own original universes.
+Much of her work was in her own original universes.

-Her major science fiction undertaking was the StarBridge
+Her major original science fiction undertaking is the

-series for Berkley/Putnam.
-These books, written solo or
+These books, written solo or in collaboration, centered

 both alien and human, located on an asteroid far from